zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-creating-index.md

 CreatedUserLink: https://carloscds.net/
 ---

-# Creating indexes in Entity Framework Code First
+# How to Create Index in Database with Entity Framework Code First

 As of EntityFramework version 6.1, it is possible to create `index` in the database, specifying this directly in the classes in the source code.
 This creation of the indexes is carried out through the `Index` attribute directly to the class property.
 But beware: this is only possible using EntityFramework's Migrations feature.